Manage Placeholder

 }

-As we know that Standard and pre-built layouts contain placeholders with default text like Click to add a title or Click to add subtitle.
-Using Aspose.Slides you can add prompt text manually by accessing the default placeholders.
+Standard and pre-built layouts contain placeholder prompt texts such as Click to add a title or Click to add a subtitle.
+Using Aspose.Slides, you can insert your preferred prompt texts into placeholder layouts.

 using (Presentation pres = new Presentation("Presentation2.pptx"))